 A Faculty Development Lab facilitates faculty projects to integrate technology into teaching.
 Through consultation, training, and support, LLC staff enables faculty to enrich their course delivery through technology-enhanced instruction.
 This lab is equipped with 12 Windows XP PCs and 2 Mac OS X G4 computers that are specifically configured for multimedia development and desktop publishing and has a high speed color laser printer with auto duplexing for double-sided printing.

 The Manoa Writing Program was created by the UH Board of Regents in 1987 to administer General Education writing requirements.
 Its efforts are guided by a board of seven professors, each from a different department.
 The faculty board reviews requests to give classes writing-intensive (W) Focus designations, offers faculty workshops on teaching with writing, and surveys students in W Focus classes.
-The program on teaching with writing maintains a website.
-The Manoa Writing Program’s ultimate goal is to prepare all UH Manoa graduates for the different writing tasks that society and their professions will present to them.
+The program publishes material on teaching with writing.
+It also administers the Manoa Writing Placement Examination to undergraduates who need placement in order to meet UH’s entry-level writing course requirement.
+The program’s ultimate goal is to prepare all UH Manoa graduates for the different writing tasks that society and their professions will present to them.

 The Second Language Teaching and Curriculum Center was established in 1988 with the broad mission of improving language instruction in the College of Languages, Linguistics and Literature and facilitating cooperative efforts among departments.
 The center coordinates professional development programs; provides curriculum and materials development services to departments; supports faculty research and development projects, especially in obtaining grants and contracts; and conducts outreach activities to support Hawai‘i’s language-teaching community.